BU-CS320/Fall-2018/assignments/week4/hw/README.md

  * it is best to pull in form the upstream after you have committed and pushed to your private repo.

 ## Notes
+Annoying List was too hard so I added a way to put elements at the front of the list (cons).
 ### 9:05 Lab
 There were a couple of mistakes that I have now corrected.